opensafely/documentation/docs/repositories.md

 GitHub is the means by which code in the repository is passed to the server to be run against the OpenSAFELY database &mdash; it is the only entry point between the secure server and the outside world.
 GitHub is also the means by which approved disclosure-safe outputs are released from the secure server to researchers.

+## Repository access

+During the development stage of a project, a repository is typically private, so that only core OpenSAFELY members and project-specific collaborators will have access.
+See the [permissions page](permissions.md) for more details.

+Once a project is complete, or retired, the repository will be made public.

+!!! warning
+    You should _never_ commit files or content that should not be made public to the repository.
+All committed files, whether on the `main` branch or on development branches, will remain in the git history of the repository even after they have been deleted.
+These might include for example patient- or commercially-sensitive data from other sources, internal institutional documentation or forms, and incomplete manuscript drafts.

 ## Creating a repository for a new project

 For ease of use, we have created a research template that you should use for your study.